Entering the territory of Poland:

 - documents confirming having health insurance or coverage by the insurer of the cost of treatment in Poland;

-- evidence of sufficient funds to cover the costs of living and return travel to the country of origin or residence and the cost of tuition/training course.
+- evidence of sufficient funds to cover the costs of living and return travel to the country of origin or residence and the cost of tuition/training course (more information can be found here).

 Documents drawn up in a foreign language should be submitted together with their translations into Polish made by a sworn translator.